WORKER CLASSIFICATION

 So What?
 What Does That Mean in Practice?

-From the business’s standpoint, the main implications of the classification are the legal and tax obligations (including risk and liability matters), the level of control, and the cost and commitment.
+From the business’s standpoint, the main implications of the independent contractor classification are the legal and tax obligations (including risk and liability matters), the level of control, and the cost and commitment.

 Employers have more legal, tax, and compliance obligations towards employees, including withholding income taxes, paying Social Security and Medicare taxes, and complying with labor laws.
 Independent contractors handle their tax obligations, reducing the administrative burden on businesses.